chuan-su/notes/src/aws/vpc.md

 - [Tutorial: Build a REST API with API Gateway private integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-with-private-integration.html)

 ## Multi-VPC Network Infrastructure

+### VPC Peering

+if VPC A and VPC B are peered, and VPC A has any of these connections:

+- A VPN connection or an AWS Direct Connect connection to a corporate network
+- An internet connection through an internet gateway
+- An internet connection in a private subnet through a NAT device
+- A gateway VPC endpoint to an AWS service; for example, an endpoint to Amazon S3.

+then instances in VPC B cannot use the connection to access resources on the other side of the connection.

+### Transive Gateway

 - [Whitepaper: Building a Scalable and Secure Multi-VPC AWS Network Infrastructure](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/welcome.html)
 - [Centralized egress to Internet](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/centralized-egress-to-internet.html)